 Jodi is a sought-after keynote speaker, author, and TEDx speaker.
 She is the founder of Dream Big Toy Company and the creator of the award-winning Go!
 Go!
 Sports Girls line of dolls, books, and apps for girls encouraging healthy and active play over fashion and body image.

-Jodi Bondi Norgaard is an expert in creating change and breaking gender stereotypes.
+Jodi Bondi Norgaard is an entrepreneur, author, consultant, feminist advocate, and an expert in creating change and breaking gender stereotypes.
 She is the founder of Dream Big Toy Company and the creator of the award-winning Go!
 Go!
-Sports Girls line of dolls, books, and apps for girls encouraging healthy and active play over fashion and body image.
-Jodi is a keynote speaker, entrepreneur, consultant, and activist in the movement pushing media and retail to do a better job portraying girls beyond stereotypes.
+Sports Girls line of dolls, books, and apps for girls encouraging healthy and active play over beauty and body image.
+Jodi is a keynote speaker, diversity and inclusion consultant, and activist pushing media and retail to do a better job portraying girls beyond stereotypes.

 Jodi is a leader in the toy industry breaking gender stereotypes since 2009 when she launched the plush sports dolls built-in specification to a real girl's body.
 Her inspiration came in 2007 after shopping for a doll with her then 9-year-old daughter and finding a doll with belly-baring clothing, high heels, and make-up, named 'Lovely Lola.'
 Initially, industry leaders dismissed her product because a sports doll was not mainstream.
 “Girls want fashion dolls,” she heard, over and over.
 She was not convinced and knew mainstream ideas never create change.
 By 2015, she had made significant strides and her product was launched in Walmart stores.
 In October 2016, the Go!
 Go!
 Sports Girls brand was acquired by Jazwares, an established cutting-edge toy company.